Alakind/ISEP/docs/chapters/docs_1_introduction_and_goals.md

 ## 1.1.
 Requirements Overview
 All functional and non-functional requirements are listed down below

+### Stakeholder Analysis
+* Applicants: They potentially want to work at Info Support and make a questionnaire as prerequisite of the interview process.
+Since the questionnaire program is the first software they interact with.
+It needs to leave a good impression on the technical capabilities of Info Support, as potentially new developers want to work at a place where it gives the impression that software is up to industrial standards.
+* Recruiters: Employees which don’t need a technical background, but can manage applicants statuses and invites.
+* Interviewer: Employee with a technical background who conducts the interview after the applicant has completed the questionnaire.
+The interviewer uses the results of the applicant during the interview.
+* Question maintainers: Employees who maintain the questions in the repository, by updating, reviewing and deleting them.
+There is overlap between question maintainers and interviewers.
+* Developers: An Info Support employee with a technical background in Azure, TypeScript and/or Java

 ### Functional Requirements
 #### Must have
 1. Applicants must be able to make multiple choice questions.
 2. Applicants must be able to make code review questions.
 3. Applicants must be able to see diagrams (e.g. of a database schema) in a question.
-4. Applicants must be able to write an SQL question and validate the code.
+4. Applicants must be able to execute an SQL queries for SQL questions and validate the result.
 5. Applicants must have a time limit for the entire questionnaire.
 6. Applicants must be able to have access to IntelliSense capabilities when working on code questions.
 7. Applicants must be able to add additional unit tests.
 8. Applicants must be able to work in a browser based code editor.
 9. Applicants must only be able to see their questionnaire completion time after questionnaire submission.
 10. Applicants must not able to take the questionnaire again and thus not being able to use the link again.
-11. Applicant must only be able to make the questionnaire in any order.
+11. Applicants must be able to make the questionnaire in any order with the specified order by the screener.
 (Might be that multiple choice questions will be closed after taking them)
 12. Applicants that are making a questionnaire must not be bothered by question maintainers making changes.
 13. Applicants must be able to add comments to lines in code review questions.
 14. Recruiters must be able to check the status of the applicant interview questionnaire.